Chest Imaging

 Magnetic resonance imaging (MRI) of the chest produces highly detailed pictures that are especially useful when a doctor suspects blood vessel abnormalities in the chest, such as an aortic aneurysm.

-Ultrasonography creates a picture from the reflection of sound waves in the body.
-Ultrasonography is often used to detect fluid in the pleural space (the space between the two layers of pleura covering the lung and inner chest wall).
-Ultrasonography can also be used for guidance when using a needle to remove the fluid.
+Ultrasound creates a picture from the reflection of sound waves in the body.
+Ultrasound is often used to detect fluid in the pleural space (the space between the 2 layers of pleura covering the lung and inner chest wall).
+Ultrasound can also be used for guidance when using a needle to remove the fluid.

-Bedside ultrasonography is sometimes done to diagnose pneumothorax.
+Point-of-care ultrasound is done at the person's bedside.
+It sometimes is done to diagnose pneumothorax.

 Nuclear Lung Scanning